PradyumnaKrishna/Qwiklabs/GoogleCloudReady Speedrun 3/Introduction to SQL for BigQuery and Cloud SQL/readme.txt

+Note :
-This lab is working well
+This lab is working fine
+Not need to add anything